PdoyleC/Portfolio-1-Project/README.md

  ![CSS validator](documentation/css-validator.jpg)

- - In CSS validator, where was a warning for the following `webkit-backface-visibility` is a vendor extension, and this is for Safari browser, as there is a glich in Safari.
+ - In CSS validator, where was a warning for the following `webkit-backface-visibility` is a vendor extension, and this is for Safari browser, as there is a glitch in Safari.
 This issue is addressed in the Bugs section below [Bugs](#bugs)

  ![CSS warning](documentation/css-test.jpg)